Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Introduction

-The heat map compares the distributional forecast (obtained via training a neural network with the continuous ranked probability score, CRPS) to the mean estimate.
-A main takeaway from this toy model is that mean value estimates may fall in regions without realizations and may be completely useless depending on the utility.
-Furthermore, a standard prediction interval around the mean would cover empty space without samples, whereas the conditional histogram shown on the side accurately captures the underlying distribution.
+Limitations of point estimates are illustrated with the help of an exemplary toy dataset in Figure \ref{fig:x-shape} which shows a problem where the target variable has multiple modes\footnote{One might argue that such a bimodal response may be due to an unobserved confounder.
+However, one has to deal with the data at hand, and therefore modeling the aleatoric uncertainty is important to make better decisions.}.
+The heat map (left plot of \Cref{fig:x-shape}) compares the distributional forecast (obtained by training a neural network with the continuous ranked probability score, CRPS) to the conditional mean estimate.
+While the distributional prediction of the tabular foundation model closely approximates the target distribution in this example, even a perfect mean value prediction does not reflect the underlying variability.
+In fact, the mean value prediction may lie far from any observed realizations, potentially rendering it useless depending on the utility.
+Furthermore, a standard prediction interval around the mean would cover empty space without samples, whereas the conditional histogram shown in the right plot of \Cref{fig:x-shape} more closely captures the underlying distribution.

-We highly appreciate that state-of-the-art PFNs like TabPFN or TabICLv2 not only predict point estimates but also a discretized probability density function (approximated as a Probability Mass Function, PMF)\footnote{Either through an adaptive grid (TabPFNv2.5) or through estimating many quantiles (TabICLv2)}.
-However, both approaches must therefore address a fundamental modeling question:

-In theory, this exact question is answered through the application of a strictly proper scoring rule.
-A scoring rule $S(\vec{y}, \hat{\vec{p}})$ is strictly proper if the expected score is minimized if and only if the forecast distribution matches the true distribution.
-However, there exist infinitely many scoring rules \cite{gneiting2007strictly}.
-For a given decision-making context, the scoring rule should reflect the underlying risk structure.
-Guiding this choice is itself a hard problem and is beyond the scope of this paper; we note, however, that practitioners may often be able to narrow down the class of appropriate rules based on domain knowledge (e.g., whether left-, right-, or central-tendency errors are most important).

-Beyond statistics used for evaluation, we highlight that different scoring rules, when used for optimum score estimation \cite{gneiting2007strictly}, typically \begin{itemize} \item have different inductive biases \cite{waghmare2025proper, merkle2013choosing, wessel2025enforcing} (see Section~\ref{sec:choice of the scoring rule}), \item differ in sample efficiency at finite sample sizes (e.g., due to the estimated mean $\hat{E}[S(\vec{y}, \hat{\vec{p}})] \neq E[S(\vec{y}, \hat{\vec{p}})]$ not being the true population mean), and \item produce different gradient norm variances. \end{itemize} The statistics literature shows that a broad class of proper scoring rules — including the logarithmic, CRPS, quadratic, and energy scores — penalize under- and overestimation of distributional parameters \emph{asymmetrically} \cite{buchweitz2025asymmetric}, and that this asymmetry can induce different model rankings, reinforcing the finding of Merkle et al.\ \cite{merkle2013choosing}.